-If you have any questions about key lighting, let us know in the comments.
+If you have any questions about key light photography, let us know in the comments.

-Also, we love good news, so if our key light photography tips have helped you to understand how to use key light in photography, share that too.
+Also, I love good news, so if my portrait lighting tips have helped you to understand what is a key light in photography, share that too.

 2 thoughts on “What is a key light in photography and how do you use it?”